Foxboron/WebpageLinkParser/README.md

 ```
 	Menu Items:
 	To parse a selected webpage, type the number before the webpage listed.
 	    menu
 	        Shows the menu of webpages you can parse according to settings.json
 	    save [name]
-        Saves output.json too the directory 'saved'.
+	        Saves output.json too the directory 'saved'
+	            and parses the info into a readable format.
 	        If no names is specefied, the time is used instead.
 	    help
 	        Shows this message
 	    exit
 	        Exits the program.
+	    session
+	        Use session help too see a new list of commands!
+	    edit
+	        Use session help too see a new list of commands!
 	    clear [name]
 	        Clears the tmp directory and saves the file with
-        or without a specefied name.
+	        or without a specefied name and in a readable format.
 ```

 ## Usage